hbctraining/DGE_workshop_salmon_online/lessons/01_DGE_setup_and_overview_selflearning.md

 ## Characteristics of RNA-seq count data

-To get an idea about how RNA-seq counts are distributed, let's plot the counts for a single sample, 'Mov10_oe_1':
+To get an idea about how RNA-seq counts are distributed, let's plot a histogram of the counts for a single sample, 'Mov10_oe_1':

 ```r
 ggplot(data) +